[Skip to content]

 For this reason we want to find out:

-To find out more: contact your Renal Doctor Dr Angela Hall or Dr Sudarsana De, or Research Nurse Jackie Philps
+To find out more: contact your Renal Doctor Dr Angela Hall, or Research Nurse Jackie Philps

 Or take a look at the NEPHROS website